ha36d/vault-utils/README.md

 Yet Another Utility for Vault.
 Actions supported:

 - Copy from one Vault to another
+- Backup from one Vault to tar.gz
+- Restore from tar.gz to Vault

 ## Documentation

+### Copy
 This can used for copy the kv data from one Vault to another:

 ```